Payday loans are bad, but tribal payday loans are even worse.

 The majority of lenders prefer to negotiate personally.
 Many will help you create a payment plan rather than settle it in court.

-So, like every other payday lender, tribal lenders can garnish your wages, but only if all of the following take place:
+Like every other payday lender, tribal lenders can garnish your wages, but they will have to do it through the court system, and only if all of the following take place:

 - You enter into a valid loan transaction with a lender

 - You fail to repay the loan balance as you agreed